 In general, your WBR will be about half of your full-time weekly wage up to the maximum on the UC Benefits Chart.
-You will be notified of the exact amount when you are mailed a Notice of Financial Determination.
+You will be notified of the exact amount when you’re mailed a Notice of Financial Determination.
 If you have a spouse and dependent children, you may receive an additional $5 weekly for a dependent spouse and another $3 weekly for a dependent child.

 - Attending a job fair

-- Searching for jobs posted in JobGateway or on Internet job banks
+- Searching for jobs posted in JobGateway or on internet job banks

-- Creating and posting a resume in the JobGateway System or other resume posting services
+- Creating and posting a resumé in the JobGateway System or other resumé posting services

-- Networking with former colleagues, mentors or other industry professionals who may be able to assist your job search efforts
+- Networking with former colleagues, mentors, or other industry professionals who may be able to assist your job search efforts

 What options do I have if I’m denied benefits?
-Can I file an appeal in Pennsylvania for a denied unemployment claim?

 In some cases, you may be denied benefits or granted an amount you disagree with.
 In these situations, Pennsylvania unemployment laws allow you to dispute the decision through an appeal process.